betfair-datascientists/betfair-datascientists.github.io/src/tutorials/historicStreamFiles.md

 The specifications for the files can be found [here](https://historicdata.betfair.com/Betfair-Historical-Data-Feed-Specification.pdf)

 Now whilst it's all well and good to have the specifications to hand, how is it possible to actually interpret the data from inspecting the files?
 The data is in JSON format, and whilst machines can read it quite easily, it's not overly suited to being interpreted by humans.
-So let's do a walkthrough of a single stream file, and we'll even output a video file at the end so you can watch the market back.
+So let's do a walkthrough of the data contained within a single stream file, and we'll even output a video file at the end so you can watch the market back.

 ## The Data